FlexCarver/GruntLessGetMore/README.md

 ### Documentation

 - change the theme in the config.json file
-- using [UIkit](https://getuikit.com/docs/introduction) as a css framework - with LESS
+- using the [UIkit](https://getuikit.com/docs/introduction) css framework - with LESS

 ### Roadmap

 - This little framework will be extended during the winter semester 2020/2021

 ### License - MIT